The Divorce Process Attorneys

 After your divorce has been finalized, it may be possible to have the terms of your settlement agreement modified, terminated, or appealed depending on the nature of your circumstances.
 Considerations for issues such as division of marital assets and debts are unlikely to be changed.
 However, substantial changes in financial or personal circumstances down the line might allow divorced individuals to successfully modify child custody, modify child support, or modify alimony agreements.

-At Jacobs Berger, our divorce proceedings attorneys have extensive experience helping clients navigate the divorce process in Morris County towns such as Morristown, Madison, Denville, Randolph, Rockaway, Morris Township, Florham Park, and all of Northern New Jersey.
+At Jacobs Berger, our divorce proceedings attorneys have extensive experience helping clients navigate the divorce process.
 We view each divorce case we take as an opportunity to help our clients build a solid foundation for their family’s future.
 Although the divorce process has a finite beginning and end, we believe in offering legal services which extend beyond and prepare our clients for their new lives.